josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/cssNotes.md

 Define a variable named --penguin-belly in the :root selector and give it the value of pink.
 You can then see that the variable is inherited and that all the child elements which use it get pink backgrounds.

+# Basic CSS: Change a variable for a specific area

+When you create your variables in :root they will set the value of that variable for the whole page.

+You can then over-write these variables by setting them again within a specific element.

+Change the value of --penguin-belly to white in the penguin class.